What is underground natural gas storage?

 What are the safety concerns with underground natural gas storage?

 There are many safety concerns with underground natural gas storage.
 One major concern is the potential for a leak to occur and cause an explosion.
 Leaks can happen if construction crews accidentally hit old pipelines, if a pipeline is damaged during an earthquake, or simply because the pipelines are old.
-Another concern with underground natural gas storage is that it can be difficult to detect leaks until they become severe and many people in the area have already been exposed to the gas.
+Another concern with underground gas storage is that it can be difficult to detect leaks until they become severe and many people in the area have already been exposed to the gas.

 The Basics of Underground Natural Gas Storage